 If you have additional questions, contact Lori Gallini Hartig, program manager and education specialist at firstname.lastname@example.org.

-At the six-month evaluation intervals, residents and their designated academic advisers are provided with a written evaluation summary that has been prepared by the program director.
-This summary is based on resident performance in their assigned rotations, their Council on Resident Education in Obstetrics and Gynecology (CREOG) examination scores and any other issues deemed important by the resident or the faculty.
+At the six-month evaluation intervals, residents are provided with a written evaluation summary that has been prepared by the program director.
+This summary is based on resident performance in their assigned rotations, their Council on Resident Education in Obstetrics and Gynecology (CREOG) examination scores, Obstetrics and Gynecology Milestones assessed by the Clinical Competency Committee, and any other issues deemed important by the resident or the faculty.

 The residents and faculty are encouraged to evaluate the program on a yearly basis.
 Residents also evaluate their rotations on a monthly basis.
 An anonymous, formal written evaluation of the faculty by the residents is conducted on a yearly basis.
 These evaluations are summarized at the yearly Program Evaluation Committee Meeting where changes or improvements are discussed, if necessary.